 President Obama has vowed the U.S. will digitize all medical records by 2014, and an economic stimulus package passed by Congress last week allocates $20 billion toward the process.
-But some healthcare IT pros and value-added resellers (VARs)
+But some healthcare IT pros and value-added resellers (VARs) say the industry may not be ready to take on the project this year.

 Some large hospital consortiums are more prepared than others.
 "EHR [Electronic Health Record] is Sutter Health's most important initiative," wrote Rodney Willms, senior storage engineer at Sacramento, Calif.-based Sutter Health, in an email to SearchStorage.com.
 "I spend 30%-50% of [my] time working with the application team on the support of this project."